All Products

 CREATE TABLE prt1_p2 PARTITION OF prt1 FOR VALUES FROM (250) TO (500);

--- prt1 is a partitioned table (parent table).
+--prt1 is a partitioned table (parent table).

--- prt1_p1 is an unexpired child table of the prt1 table.
+--prt1_p1 is an unexpired child table of prt1.

--- prt2_p2 is an expired child table of the prt1 table.
+--prt2_p2 is an expired child table of prt1.

 ALTER TABLE prt1_p2 SET TABLESPACE OSS;

-Tiered storage for cold and hot data
+Tiered storage of hot and cold data

 Materialized cache for cold data